library(dslabs)

 columns.

-11. Advanced: If two methods give results that are the same, ensembling them will not change the results at all.
-For each pair of metrics compare the percent of time they call the same thing.
-Then use the heatmap
+31. Note that if two machine algorithms methods predict the same outcome, ensembling them will not change the prediction.
+For each pair of algorithms compare the percent of observations for which they make the same prediction.
+Use this to define a function and then use the heatmap

 function to visualize the results.
 Hint: use the method = "binary"